alexmnv/react-navtree/README.md

 When an event (keypress) occurs, first, the currently focused `<Nav>` component gets control of the process.
 The resolve function (passed as "func" property) gets called to determine if the component can resolve the event.

-If so, the component stays focused and the event is propagated down to a child component returned by resolve function.
+If so, the component stays focused and the event is propagated down to a child component returned by the resolve function.
-(If resolve function returns NULL, the component stays focused, but the focused child (if any) will lose focus)
+(If the resolve function returns NULL, the component stays focused, but the focused child (if any) will lose focus)

 If not, the event is propagated up to the parent component.
 The component will lose focus if the event is eventually resolved to a different component.